 The College provides a high quality training program, with supervision of clinical training, administration of assessments, and a range of workshops and courses.
 There is a Trainee Committee made up of trainee representatives from each Australian state and territory and Aotearoa New Zealand, and one of these members is co-opted on to the College Board.

 The College publishes a highly respected scientific, peer-reviewed Journal: Critical Care and Resuscitation (CC&R).
-CC&R currently has an impact factor of 2.51 and this places it in 18th position in the world of critical care journals.

 For the community: